bobbykawade/Fashion-MNIST-Dataset-Convolution-Neural-Network/README.md

+# Fashion MNIST with Keras and Deep Learning

 In this tutorial, you will learn how to train a simple Convolutional Neural Network (CNN) with Keras on the Fashion MNIST dataset, enabling you to classify fashion images and categories.